 How can such certification bodies increase the resilience and “forensic friendliness”, to radically improve resistance against attacks and confidence about attacks attribution? — What constituent processes can ensure a timely, effective and democratically-efficient implementation – by a critical mass of actors – of meaningfully-enforceable national policies or international treaties for ultra-high assurance IT standards setting and certification processes?

-11:50 am – Coffee Break
+12:20 pm – Coffee Break

+- Can the all-powerful threats of AI and cybersecurity provide the needed motivation to build adequate open federal transnational democratic institutions, as the nuclear threat nearly did in 1945?
 Can the threats (and opportunities) of the accelerating pace AI and the destabilizing effect of cyber-warfare constitute a unique opportunity to radically empower and democratize our transnational governance institutions?

 02:00 pm – End